Who is Edda?

 Edda is the founder of Australia’s largest sustainable fashion runway show, Undress Runways which began in 2011.
 Exhibiting in Australian cities, the event engages 50,000+ people every year to celebrate forward-thinking fashion designers from around the world.
 Showcasing swimwear to couture, Undress broadens people’s awareness to a world that respects garment makers and the environment.

-In 2014, Edda launched an annually published magazine on the future of fashion, The Naked Mag (now known as The Edit).
+In 2014, Edda launched an annually published magazine on the future of fashion, The Naked Mag.
 Featuring contributors from over 10 countries, she brings a global perspective to local Australian markets.
-Advocating for diversity, respect, equality, sustainability and smart textiles in the fashion industry, The Edit also empowers women to make informed and socially conscious decisions when making fashion purchases.
+Advocating for diversity, respect, equality, sustainability and smart textiles in the fashion industry, The Naked Mag also empowers people to make informed and socially conscious decisions when buying clothes.

 She has partnered with Qantas to launch an online store that makes ethical fashion more openly accessible.
 Inspired by the Qantas opportunity, she started designing fashion with Juju Ortiz.
 Edda went on to cofound the ethical label ‘VIHN’.